 - It is a great teacher of balance because if you are off-balance and issue power into the pole you fall out of your stance.

 - It is a superb teacher of reverse breathing as raising and dropping the pole to cause the characteristic “shaking” requires diaphragmatic breathing as you exhale and let the belly relax as you issue.
+Learning this breathing is mandatory for understanding the internal energy of tai chi and the long pole gives us a great way to practice it.

 Standing Pole-Shaking Exercises – 4 directions in a sequence